quarkslab/titanm/nugget_toolkit/fuzzer/README.md

-#Titan M fuzzer
+# Titan M fuzzer
-`nosclient` integrates the `libprotobuf-mutator` to mutate messages and feed them to Titan M.
+`nosclient` integrates [`libprotobuf-mutator`](https://github.com/google/libprotobuf-mutator) to mutate messages and feed them to Titan M.

 ## Oracle
 The fuzzer adopts a black box approach, and only relies on the code returned after sending a command.
 In practice, this is the return code of `NuggetClient::CallApp`, forwarded from `nos_call_application`.
 Return codes greater than 1 are considered "interesting".